 Every year, dozens of new LED panels are introduced to the aquarium markets, many of which never reach the American soil.
 Especially saturated is the “budget” LED lights segment; I’ve reviewed many such lights over the years and they all seem to follow the same formula- plastic body, minimal control, inexpensive LED chips, and lack of real power for keeping photosynthetic animals alive.
 Aquamaxx promises to change that formula with their new line of budget-oriented LED lights called NemoLight.

 Aquamaxx is known for their line of protein skimmers (HOB-1 was an excellent product!), chemical media, and calcium reactors; while NemoLight is their first attempt in the budget oriented LED lighting.
 The light has some unique features that differentiate it from others in the same price category.
-Those are: -aluminum body
+Those are:

 -very low profile with passive (no fans) cooling

 -LED emitters (of the low power/low wattage SMD variety) in 4 colors: 8000K white, 460nm Blue, 630nm Red, 520nm Green, grouped in two channels (white, red and green in one, blue in the second channel)